-Working at the intersection of vision and healing, my creative process is guided by a passion for learning and a yearning for harmony.
-I combine vibrant colors and large interlocking shapes to create visual drama.
-Decorative to expressive, whimsical to powerful, the bold simplicity of my work may recall the Jamaican island vibe of my maternal homeland, while other times reflects an innate impulse to hone in on the essential.
-A handmade human quality and balanced composition are vital characteristics of my work.
+Working at the intersection of art and healing, my exploratory approach is guided by a passion for learning and a yearning for harmony.
+I combine contrasting colors with interlocking shapes to create visual drama.
+Decorative to expressive, whimsical to powerful; I'm inspired by the Jamaican island vibrancy and aesthetic of my maternal homeland, the exotic, the handmade.
+My work is about identity and belonging.
+It’s about finding balance.
+It’s about seeing anew.

-In life we learn to observe and accept, freeing us from our preconceptions.
 I approach art as an explorer venturing into the unknown with an open curiosity.
 The openness allows me to see something new.
-When a work is complete every color and shape belong.
+When a work is complete every color, line, shape and texture belong.
 There’s a new balance and harmony that’s refreshing and liberating.
 Art provides a means to expanding consciousness.
 The seeing and learning, the growth, the healing are what make art valuable.